 Cricut EasyPress 3

-The EasyPress 3 comes in both 9×9 and 12×10, and only comes in one color, mint.
-The 12×10 is the largest of the EasyPress family and it also comes with the press and a base.
+The EasyPress 3 is available in both 9×9 and 12×10 sizes, and is only offered in one color: mint.
+The 12×10 is the largest model in the EasyPress family, and it comes with both the press and a base.

-This size really is HUGE which is perfect for those that do a ton of large projects.
-Keep reading for all of the pros and cons.
+This size is truly huge, which is perfect for those who undertake numerous large projects.
+Continue reading for a comprehensive overview of the pros and cons.

 Pros